 (A kneading between 8 and 10 minutes is usually enough, although everything will depend on the flour you use).
 Lightly grease a large bowl with oil or nonstick spray.
 Lightly oil or wet your hands and transfer the dough to the prepared bowl, turning it to coat all sides in the oil.

-Cover with a cling wrap and allow the dough to rest in a relatively warm environment for 10 to 15 minutes.
+Cover with cling wrap and let the dough rest in a relatively warm environment for 10 to 15 minutes.
 Turn the dough out onto a lightly floured surface.
 Place your hands flat on the dough base and gently push the dough apart to stretch it.

-Divide it in half and work with one half at a time; using a rolling pin, stretch until it is 1.5 inches thick for Galleta or 2.5 inches wide for Galleton.
-For Galleta, cut into 3 strips about 10 inches long and 2 inches wide, then press slightly and shape into a cylinder.
+Divide it in half and work with one half at a time.
+Using a rolling pin, stretch it until it is 1.5 inches thick for Galleta or 2.5 inches wide for Galleton.
+For Galleta, cut into 3 strips about 12 inches long and 2 inches wide, then press slightly and shape into a cylinder.

 Easy Galleta Paraguaya